Atlanta Braves: 1966–1974

+The Braves' relocation from Milwaukee to Atlanta was approved by team ownership on October 21, 1964, by a 12-6 vote.
+However, legal action in Wisconsin delayed the move, requiring the team to remain in Milwaukee for the 1965 season before relocating to Atlanta in 1966.
+After National League owners approved the relocation, the Braves signed a 25-year lease to play at Atlanta Stadium beginning with the 1966 season.

-After arriving in Atlanta in 1966, the Braves found success in 1969, with the onset of divisional play by winning the first National League West Division title.
+After arriving in Atlanta in 1966, the Braves found success in 1969, winning the first National League West Division title with the onset of divisional play.
 In the National League Championship Series the Braves were swept by the "Miracle Mets".
-They would post only two winning seasons between 1970 and 1981.
-Fans in Atlanta had to be satisfied with the achievements of Hank Aaron, who by the end of the 1973 season, had hit 713 home runs, one short of Ruth's record.
+They posted only two winning seasons between 1970 and 1981.
+Fans in Atlanta had to be satisfied with the achievements of Hank Aaron, who by the end of the 1973 season, had hit 713 home runs, one short of Babe Ruth's record.
 On April 4, opening day of the next season, he hit No. 714 in Cincinnati, and on April 8, in front of his home fans and a national television audience, he finally beat Ruth's mark with a home run to left-center field off left-hander Al Downing of the Los Angeles Dodgers.
 Aaron spent most of his career as a Milwaukee and Atlanta Brave before being traded to the Milwaukee Brewers on November 2, 1974.

 Ted Turner and Time Warner era

 1976–1977: Ted Turner buys the team

 Media magnate Ted Turner purchased the team in 1976, and played a large role in the team's operation.

 In 1976, the team was purchased by media magnate Ted Turner, owner of superstation WTBS, as a means to keep the team (and one of his main programming staples) in Atlanta.
 Turner used the Braves as a major programming draw for his fledgling cable network, making the Braves the first franchise to have a nationwide audience and fan base.
-WTBS marketed the team as "The Atlanta Braves: America's Team", a nickname that still sticks in some areas of the country, especially the South.
+WTBS marketed the team as "The Atlanta Braves: America's Team", a nickname that still has some currency in certain areas of the country, especially the South.
 The financially strapped Turner used money already paid to the team for their broadcast rights as a down-payment.
 Turner quickly gained a reputation as a quirky, hands-on baseball owner.
-On May 11, 1977, Turner appointed himself manager, but because MLB passed a rule in the 1950s barring managers from holding a financial stake in their teams, Turner was ordered to relinquish that position after one game (the Braves lost 2–1 to the Pittsburgh Pirates to bring their losing streak to 17 games).
+On May 11, 1977, Turner appointed himself manager.
+However, the MLB passed a rule in the 1950s barring managers from holding a financial stake in their teams, Turner was ordered to relinquish that position after one game (the Braves lost 2–1 to the Pittsburgh Pirates extending their losing streak to 17 games).